Credit: We Can Do It “Rosie the Riveter” Poster on Wiki Commons

 1940s fashion investments were strategic and smart.
 Women purchased classic pieces that they could wear for seasons to come.
 Their coats needed to be as versatile as the rest of their wardrobe.

-Since military influences abound for fall-winter season 2012 (just check out the Moschino runways for proof), a great way to incorporate the modern trend as inspired the ’40s is to wear a classic trench coat.
+Since military influences abound for fall-winter season 2012 (just check out the Moschino runways for proof), a great way to incorporate 1940s fashion influences is to wear a classic trench coat.
 Thankfully you won’t be fighting in the trenches … but you’ll still look great when seen in one!

 Thanks to Couture Allure for providing background information on the 1940s coat trends.